 However, Noicattaro is not only a place to admire and be fascinated by the past, but also a village with a pop soul.
 In particular, Piazza Dossetti is among the places that light up the town's evenings and holidays with concerts, shows and events, especially during the summer.

-The traditions characterizing the Holy Week in Noicattaro are among the most fascinating in Italy, to witness that religious folklore that distinguishes this Apulian village.
+The traditions characterizing Easter in Noicattaro are among the most fascinating in Italy, to witness that religious folklore that distinguishes this Apulian village.

 - the procession of the Naka, a dialect word that means the deathbed of Jesus;

-- then to the procession of the Addolorata, a suggestive habit that takes place at night only in the light of a few candles as a sign of mourning;
+- the procession of the Addolorata, a suggestive habit that takes place at night only in the light of a few candles as a sign of mourning;

-- finally, the traditional procession of the Mysteries marks the arrival of Easter and the celebrations.
+- finally, the traditional procession of the Mysteries, which marks the arrival of Easter and the celebrations.

 Do you want to visit Noicattaro?
 We suggest you to come over here during Holy Week to witness these beautiful traditions live and enjoy a wonderful spring break in Apulia!